Rangi42/polishedcrystal/README.md

    * Bill calls to switch boxes when one is full
    * Show stat changes and then absolute values on level up
    * Unown ? and ! from Gen III
+   * Some Pokémon evolve by knowing a certain move (Tangela, Yanma, and Pilowsine by knowing AncientPower)
+   * Lt.
+Surge's traps from RBY
+   * More held items (some of: Life Orb, Light Clay, Damp Rock, Heat Rock, Smooth Rock, Expert Belt, Muscle Band, Wise Glasses, Wide Lens, Zoom Lens)
    * Tune Gym Leaders' rematch movesets, levels, held items, and text
+   * Respawn uncaught legendaries after beating the Elite Four
    * Move Relearner that accepts Gold Leaves
+   * Add more moves learned at level 1 for relearning
 * Fix bugs:
+   * Some overworld sprites glitch when walking
    * Overworld Pokémon sprites can only be from one bank (always BANK(Icons1) at first) (if you view your party, whichever bank the last Pokémon is from gets used for the overworld)
    * Thick Club + Swords Dance Marowak Attack overflow (only in link battles?)
    * Fix delay before last text box when Wonder Trading